BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 Good models may not enter the lake for fear of being dragged to the depths by the creature that lurks there.
 In addition, the first time each turn that the Rabid Mûmak ends a Move within 6" of the lake in the south-west corner of the board, the Good player rolls a D6.
 On a 1-2, the waters remain undisturbed and the game continues.
 On a 3+, the beast lurking in the water strikes and drags the Mûmak into the depths.
 The Mûmak is removed as a casualty.

-**PARTICIPANTS**

-Good: Héra, Daughter of Helm with Ashere; Fréaláf, First Marshal of the Riddermark with horse; Olwyn, Shieldmaiden of Rohan with horse; Lief, Page of Helm with horse.

-Evil: Rabid Mûmak (see The Rabid Mûmak special rule).

 ![](../media/scenarios/war_of_the_rohirrim/a_new_threat_on_rohans_borders.jpg)

 ---

 ## AN ENEMY REVEALED

+**PARTICIPANTS**

+Good: Héra, Daughter of Helm; Fréaláf, First Marshal of the Riddermark; Olwyn, Shieldmaiden of Rohan.

+Evil: Wulf, High Lord of the Hill Tribes; 24 Hill Tribesmen: 2 with no additional equipment, 2 with light shield, 2 with flaming brand, 2 with flaming brand and light shield, 4 with spear, 4 with two-handed weapon, 8 with bow.

 **LAYOUT**